globenewmedialtd/social_moodle/modules/social_moodle_iteration_enrollment_welcome_message/README.md

-# Group Welcome Message
+# Iteration Welcome Message

 This module adds a config entity to add welcome messages and attach it to each group.
 Install it as any other Drupal module.

 ## Dependency

-The group_buttons_block Module is required in order to install this module.
+The social_moodle_buttons_block Module is required in order to install this module.

 ## Configuration